IlesAyati/My-Blockchain/README.md

 ### Transactions

-A new transaction is added by sending an amount (float) to the public key of the peer node.
+A new transaction is made by sending an amount (float) to the public key of a wallet on the peer node.
 "Open Transactions" will show all transactions entered into, but not yet cleared.
-A transaction is part of the blockchain when a new block is mined.
+A transaction is part of the blockchain once a new block is mined.